Understanding climate – the extremes and the in-between.

 The UMW climate science minor is interdisciplinary, including courses from the departments of biology, chemistry, earth and environmental science, geography, and physics.
 It is also flexible – you can combine classes to fit your interests, skills, and goals.
 This minor is housed in the Department of Geography.

-An undergraduate minor in climate science is good preparation for graduate study in a variety of disciplines.
+An undergraduate minor in climate science prepares you for graduate study in a variety of disciplines.
 It is also suitable for careers in planning and environmental consulting.
 For students interested in how the past has influenced modern landscapes and organisms, and for those who want to be more involved in conversations about climate change, this minor is for you.

 University of Mary Washington’s proximity to Washington, D.C., gives students access to internships with federal agencies, local governments, private industry, and nonprofit organizations.